Takaso/Senkode/README.md

 * start the script: `python3 main.py`

 ## Usage
-while you editing the code (we made this not 'cause we are lazy, but to avoid skids who can't code), you can set a numeric key, and then use the functions `encrypt` and `decrypt` like in the examples to respectively encrypt, and decrypt words!
+while you're editing the code (we made this not 'cause we are lazy, but to avoid skids who can't code), you can set a numeric key, and then use the functions `encrypt` and `decrypt` like in the examples to respectively encrypt, and decrypt words!